Green's functions of and emission into discrete anisotropic and hyperbolic baths: Derivation of the long-range behaviour of the Green's function

 \subsection{Long range behaviour of the coherent part of the Green function in $d$ dimensions}

 Consider the Green's function describing propagation through a single mode $\nu$ (whose subscript we omit in the following) of a periodic continuum bath:

 The integral is understood through the limiting absorption principle, taking a small imaginary part in the denominator to zero.
-Whilst the wave function $\psi$ is in this case a scalar, we note that similar expressions arise for $\psi$ a tensor, i.e.~when polarization is available in an electromagnetic system.
+Whilst the wave function $\psi$ is in this case a scalar, we note that similar expressions arise when $\psi$ is a tensor, i.e.~when polarization is available in an electromagnetic system.
 With time reversal symmetry of the bath assumed, we extract the strongly singular continuum integral corresponding to coherent wave propagation:

-and proceed with an asymptotic large $\bm{\rho} = \mathbf{r} - \mathbf{r}'$ treatment, where the direction of $\bm{\rho}$ is kept fixed.
-Having shown analyticity of the Kernel around degeneracies in Appendix \ref{app:long-range:nodegen}, we now address the (near) resonant contributions from $S$.
-Under the assumption of locality in Appendix \ref{app:long-range:nodegen}, we may take $S$ to be a smooth manifold of codimension one, and note that $\omega(\mathbf{k})$ is analytic for real $\mathbf{k}$ away from degeneracies.
+and proceed with an asymptotic large $\bm{\rho} = \mathbf{r} - \mathbf{r}'$ treatment, where the direction vector of $\bm{\rho}$ is kept fixed.
+Having shown analyticity around degeneracies, we now address the (near-)resonant contributions from $S$.
+Under the assumption of locality, we may take $S$ to be a smooth manifold of codimension one, and note that $\omega(\mathbf{k})$ is analytic for real $\mathbf{k}$ away from degeneracies.
 With this we may use a partition of unity (or localization argument).
 That is, we may choose smooth bump functions \cite{2015BumpFourier} with support on arbitrarily small regions near $S$ and away from $S$ respectively.
-Away from $S$ the kernel is smooth, and so evanescent decay of the integrand is obtained.
+Away from $S$ the integrand is smooth, and so exponential decay of the integrand is obtained.
+Let us first factorize the Bloch waves: